Banana Sundae: Theme song

 Lito Camo composed the theme song Banana Split performed by Kool Chix, and is available as a bonus track in Willie Revillame's album Giling Giling from Star Records.
 However, the theme song was changed during the third season, which is a re-composition of The Champs' Tequila.

 Gay kiss issue

-During the December 6, 2008, episode, coverboys Rafael Rosell, Jon Avila and Will Devaughn were involved in a practical joke segment following a dating game format, where they kissed an extra gay instead of the Banana Split girls.
-This event caused a short rift between Rafael and a Banana Split executive producer.
+During the December 6, 2008 episode, Rafael Rosell (as a guest), Jon Avila, and Will Devaughn were involved in a joke segment following a dating game, where Rosell was kissed by the gay actors instead of the usual Banana Split girls.
+Rosell consented to the practical joke and to being blindfolded and kissed on the cheek, but they instead kissed him on the lips.
+This event caused a short rift between Rosell and a Banana Split executive producer, as Rosell thought he was being taken advantage of.
 As a result, few clips were aired instead of the whole segment.
 A public apology was also delivered after the end of the show.

 Casting cut-out

 Valerie Concepcion, Roxanne Guinoo and Dianne Medina left Banana Split to focus on Precious Hearts Romances series where they will act in different episodes.
 It was reported that Guinoo was removed from the show because of her weight problems, while Concepcion left the show due to a talent fee dispute.
 The rift between Angelica Panganiban and Cristine Reyes arose as another issue, resulting in Reyes' departure.